lemaoliu/lemaoliu.github.io/index.md

 ## Welcome to Lemao's Homepage

 My name is Lemao Liu.
-I am currently a researcher at NICT, Japan, mainly working on statistical machine translation and its related areas.
+I am currently a researcher at NICT, Japan, working on natural language processing, parsing, machine translation and their related areas.
 You can reach me through lemaoliu@gmail.com.

-### About me
+### More about me

 I earned my Ph.D. degree from C.S.
-Dept. at Harbin Institute of Technology (HIT), under the instructions from Prof. Tiejun Zhao at HIT and Dr. Taro Watanabe at NICT.
+Dept. at Harbin Institute of Technology (HIT) in Oct.
+2013, under the instructions from Prof. Tiejun Zhao at HIT and Dr. Taro Watanabe at NICT.
 Before that, I was a postdoc researcher at the City University of New York, working with Prof. Liang Huang.

+### Selected Publications

+#### Ph.d thesis

+Lemao Liu.
+Research on Discriminative Training Methods for Statistical Machine Translation.
+Harbin Inst. of Tech, 2013

 ### Markdown